vmware-tanzu/application-accelerator-samples/doc/buildDeploy.md

 docker login <some-registry.io>
 ```

-## Update the HTTPRoute
+## Optional: Configure Domain

-Note: This step is optional.
-Configuration is preset to use `http-where-for-dinner` hostname.
+> This step is optional.
+Configuration is preset to use `where-for-dinner` hostname.
+>

-Where For Dinner uses an `HTTPRoute` resource to create an externally resolvable and accessible endpoint on the internet.
+> Where For Dinner uses an `HTTPRoute` resource to create an externally resolvable and accessible endpoint on the internet.
 The hostname portion of the externally
 addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
 The sectionName field's value is prefixed with `http-` and then
 followed by the desired hostname.
 For example, a value of `http-where-for-dinner` would result in a hostname of `where-for-dinner`.
+>

-Modify the `.tanzu/config/k8sGatewayRoutes.yaml` file to replace the `<hostname>` placeholder with the hostname that you would like your app to be available at and save it.
+> Modify the `.tanzu/config/k8sGatewayRoutes.yaml` file to with the hostname that you would like your app to be available at and save it.

 ## Build and Deploy Workloads

 There are a couple of varations to the build and deploy flow.
 You can either break the build and deploy into two parts, or combine them into a single command.

 ### Build and Deploy as One Command